Poland men's national volleyball team: Media

 When Łukasz Kadziewicz was a member of the Polish national team he created the Kadziu Project.
 He filmed videos that showed how the Polish team was preparing for matches and their lifestyle during tournaments (for example the Olympics in Beijing, 2008).
 When Kadziewicz ended his career in the national team, Krzysztof Ignaczak took up his idea and he was continuing this work under the name Igłą Szyte.
 Ignaczak has made videos and has written a blog.

-On 8 August 2014 held the official premiere of a documentary film about the Polish men's volleyball national team – Drużyna.
+On 8 August 2014 held the official premiere of a documentary film about the Polish volleyball national team Drużyna.
 In the video players was talking about national team, motivation, daily life of representation.
 Cameras accompanied the team leading by Andrea Anastasi in 2013.
 The movie shows the season from the start of the preparation in Spała to the end of the 2013 CEV European Championship.
-The film ends with the takeover the team by the new national team coach – Stephane Antiga.
+The film ends with the takeover the team by the new national team coach Stephane Antiga.